PatJ-CQU/e-portfolio-4-Censorship-and-Government/README.md

 https://www.parliament.nsw.gov.au/parliamentary-business/research-and-library/research-publications-data/censorship-in-australia-regulating-the-internet

 ### Summary
+This article is by a parliamentarian researcher and covers the key points that make up how the Australian government's censorship and restriction of content.
+"This paper presents a background to the main issue arising from the Bill, namely the regulation of Internet content, by placing it in the broader context of censorship law administration in Australia."
+(Source 1)

 ### Justification
+I chose this article as it provides background and insight to the topic of censorship in Australia.
+It is an older article but I like it for the reason that it provides context to before the internet grew into the behemoth that it is today.
+I chose this as it goes into the key decisions and milestones that were made before the 1996 censorship law.

 ## Artefact 2: Social media age restrictions - Article
 <img width="1252" height="842" alt="image" src="https://github.com/user-attachments/assets/850369b7-8b9f-4320-9be3-a21d4f1dbb55" />
 https://www.esafety.gov.au/about-us/industry-regulation/social-media-age-restrictions

 ### Summary
 This article is by the e-safety commission.
 It contains the laws made based on the e-safety commissioners recommendations.
 These laws are centred around which social media platforms are excluded from the age restrictions.
-This article also goes
+This article

 ### Justification